When I travel in the US, I always purchase a prepaid sim card for my smart phone.

 It’s not very costly to buy a prepaid sim card in the USA…so why frustrate yourself with not having one?

-There are so many telecommunication companies out there, but which phone company has the best sim card to purchase for people traveling within the US?
+There are so many telecommunication companies out there, but which phone company has the best sim card for people traveling within the US?
+This is the question every traveler must ask themselves before they arrive there.

 After 2 stints in the US in the past 12 months, totaling almost 5 months of travel – I swear by one company over others based on key factors – coverage, store locations and price.
 I have never had any issues with this company (beyond being in the middle of absolutely nowhere and no one having coverage there!), and will never hesitate using them based on my experience.
 But do bear in mind that there are many telecommunication companies out there – and it can really depend on where you are traveling and how much you are willing to spend, for which company is right for you and your trip.